AnushkaSaha25/PoLoN-Process/README.md

 ```
 #### Function 2: `predict_signal_background_with_plot`

-This function jointly models **background** and **signal** components in count data using the PoLoN (Poisson Log-Normal) process for background modeling and a Gaussian function for the signal.
+This function models count data using the **PoLoN (Poisson–Lognormal)** process, which inherently represents both **background** and **signal** components within a unified probabilistic framework.
-It also **automatically visualizes** both the total prediction and the signal-background decomposition.
+It automatically fits the model, optimizes parameters, and visualizes the **PoLoN prediction** along with the **signal–background decomposition**.

-It is particularly useful in **physics applications** (e.g., Higgs Boson searches), where observed data consist of a smooth background plus a localized signal peak.
+This approach is particularly relevant in **physics applications** (e.g., Higgs Boson searches), where observed data are composed of a smooth stochastic background and a localized signal peak — both naturally represented within the PoLoN process.

 ---

 ##### **Function Overview**

-- Optimizes PoLoN hyperparameters using only the **background** data.
+- Optimizes **PoLoN hyperparameters** using the background-dominated region of the data.
-- Fits a **Gaussian signal** model on the signal region (amplitude, mean, and width optimized).
+- Extends the fitted PoLoN model to include a **localized signal variation**, modeled internally through an additional parameterized component.
-- Predicts the combined **PoLoN + Gaussian** counts across the full data range.
+- Predicts the full **PoLoN intensity field** (signal + background combined) across the entire input range.
 - Automatically generates two subplots:
-  1. Total prediction vs observed data
+  1. Total PoLoN prediction vs observed data
-  2. Signal-background decomposition
+  2. Signal–background decomposition

 ---